charlieliu2001/dotnet-codespaces-ResumeAnalyzer/readme.md

-# GitHub Codespaces ♥️ .NET 8

-Want to try out the latest performance improvements coming with .NET 8 for web development?
+# Adanomad Resume Analyzer Challenge

+I wrote the frontend page on the GitHub .NET Codespace.

-This repo builds a Weather API using Minimal APIs, opens Swagger so you can call and test the API, and displays the data in a web application using Blazor with .NET 8.
+This repo originally built a Weather API using Minimal APIs, opens Swagger so you can call and test the API, and displays the data in a web application using Blazor with .NET 8.

-We've given you both a frontend and backend to play around with and where you go from here is up to you!

-Everything you do here is contained within this one codespace.
-There is no repository on GitHub yet.
-If and when you’re ready you can click "Publish Branch" and we’ll create your repository and push up your project.
-If you were just exploring then and have no further need for this code then you can simply delete your codespace and it's gone forever.
+I directly edited the frontend razor page to accomplish resume analysis.

+## Overview

+This app takes in resume information, and generates both a word cloud of the most frequently mentioned words and the top 5 most frequently mentioned technical skills.

 ### Run Options